Protective glasses and ear protection must be worn on the shooting course at all times

 Match your gun’s position speed with the target, then surpass it (how much depends on the target angle and speed)

 Very similar to Sporting Clays in that a wide variety of targets are thrown.
 There are five “stands” or stations to shoot from in a row.
 There are usually somewhere between 6 and 8 traps that throw targets.
 Participants shoot in turn at each of the 5 stands and various combinations of targets are thrown from the traps.
 Usually there is a menu card that will advise the shooter of the sequence of targets.
 Five Stand is a great way to get a Sporting Clays like experience in a small amount of space, with very little walking.
+Five stand is often used as warm up before competitions or as a game after competitions.

 An acronym standing for the French words: Federation Internationale de Tir Aux Sportives de Chasse.
 It involves strategically placed clay target throwers (called traps) set to simulate live game birds/animals- teal, rabbits, pheasant etc. Shooters on each layout or “parcour”, shoot in turn at various combinations of single and double clay birds.
 Each station or “peg” on a parcour will have a menu card that lets the shooter know the sequence of clay birds he or she will be shooting at (i.e. which trap the clay bird will be coming from).
 On arriving at the stand, the squad is shown the targets they will shoot.
 On single targets, full use of the gun is allowed and a kill is recorded whether the first or second shot breaks the target.
 For the doubles, there is no requirement to fire one shot at each target and a competitor may fire both barrels at one of the targets if they wish.
 There is no penalty for doing so and the target will be scored if broken with either shot.